What is tofacitinib and how is it used?

 Effects on other treatments

-- You can carry on taking non-steroidal anti-inflammatory drugs (NSAIDs) or painkillers, if needed, unless your doctor advises otherwise.
+You can carry on taking painkillers and NSAIDs, if needed, unless your doctor advises otherwise.

-- Don’t take over-the-counter or herbal medicines without discussing it first with your rheumatology team.
+You shouldn’t take over-the-counter or herbal medicines without discussing it first with your rheumatology team.

 Having an operation

 If you’re thinking about having surgery, talk this over with your healthcare team.
 They may advise you to stop tofacitinib for a time before and after surgery.